maxpostnikov/physics-puzzle-framework-demo/README.md

 A demo project for [**physics puzzle framework**](https://github.com/maxpostnikov/physics-puzzle-framework).

-Simple physics puzzle game with three levels.
-On each level you should collect all moving targets by shooting ragdolls from a cannon.
+Simple physics puzzle game.
+You should collect all moving targets by shooting a ragdoll from a cannon.

 ##
 Aim and shoot with mouse.